HarshadaKalsekar/LinearRegressionAssignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Provide general information about your project here. : This is an assignment for Linear Regression model building.
-- What is the background of your project?
+- What is the background of your project? : To build a model using linear regression technique to decide most dominating features for bike sharing demand.
-- What is the business probem that your project is trying to solve?
+- What is the business probem that your project is trying to solve? : The business problem is to build a model to decide predictors for bike sharing demand.
-- What is the dataset that is being used?
+- What is the dataset that is being used? - day.csv

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->